-1OpenGL support for Windows guests was added with VirtualBox 2.1; support for Linux and Solaris followed with VirtualBox 2.2.
+&lt;sup>1OpenGL support for Windows guests was added with VirtualBox 2.1; support for Linux and Solaris followed with VirtualBox 2.2.
 With VirtualBox 3.0, Direct3D 8/9 support was added for Windows guests.
 OpenGL 2.0 is now supported as well.

-- For Windows guests, support is restricted to 32-bit versions of XP and Vista.
-Both OpenGL and Direct3D 8/9 are supported (experimental). - OpenGL on Linux requires kernel 2.6.27 and higher as well as X.org server version 1.5 and higher.
-Ubuntu 8.10 and Fedora 10 have been tested and confirmed as working. - OpenGL on Solaris guests requires X.org server version 1.5 and higher. - 2.
+- 3D acceleration with Windows guests requires Windows 2000, Windows XP, Vista or Windows 7.
+Both OpenGL and Direct3D 8/9 (not with Windows 2000) are supported (experimental). - OpenGL on Linux requires kernel 2.6.27 and higher as well as X.org server version 1.5 and higher.
+Ubuntu 10.10 and Fedora 14 have been tested and confirmed as working. - OpenGL on Solaris guests requires X.org server version 1.5 and higher. - 2.
 The Guest Additions must be installed.

 Note: For Direct 3D acceleration to work in a Windows Guest, VirtualBox needs to replace Windows system files in the virtual machine.
 As a result, the Guest Additions installation program offers Direct 3D acceleration as an option that must be explicitly enabled.
-Also, you must install the Guest Additions in "Safe Mode"; see chapter 13, Known limitations, page 177 for details.
+Also, you must install the Guest Additions in "Safe Mode"; see chapter 14, Known limitations, page 181 for details.